Menu

 “Good Enough” by G Flip

-The meat and potatoes of “Good Enough” is the main riff that steals the spotlight in the chorus, and while G Flip’s singing is a gem in the grizzly pandemonium going on with the bass, drums, and the underlying groove, you could make the argument that her lyrics make a lot more sense in this extreme environment.
-The second stanza goes out of its way to hit us with a lot of muscularity whereas the first only teases the physical element, and with each verse the guitar dutifully ghosts her movements, filling in the gaps between her words with an airy glow that is straight out of vintage alternative rock but constructed to be much heavier.
+The meat and potatoes of “Good Enough” is the main riff that steals the spotlight in the chorus, and while G Flip’s singing is a gem in the grizzly pandemonium going on with the bass, drums, and the underlying groove, you could make the argument that their lyrics make a lot more sense in this extreme environment.
+The second stanza goes out of its way to hit us with a lot of muscularity whereas the first only teases the physical element, and with each verse the guitar dutifully ghosts their movements, filling in the gaps between their words with an airy glow that is straight out of vintage alternative rock but constructed to be much heavier.

 Mindy McCall